 On March 18, 2024, the Company announced the winding down of the Aftermarket Solutions Unit that provides retrofitted advanced driver assistance technology.
 This decision was made following a thorough review of this unit's business prospects and investment needs showing that since automakers and other vehicle manufacturers have steadily increased the rate at which integrated ADAS solutions are installed on new vehicles, the demand and future addressable market for retrofitted ADAS solutions has declined.
 As a result, this division has seen its revenues decline meaningfully, and in recent years has not positively contributed to Mobileye's profitability.
 The plan for winding down of the Aftermarket Solutions Unit includes a reduction in workforce of over 100 employees worldwide.
-The affected employees will be entitled to additional termination costs in the amount of approximately \$4 million, which was recognized as an expense in the three months ended March 30, 2024.
+The affected employees ~~will be~~ are entitled to additional termination costs in the amount of approximately \$4 million, which was recognized as an expense in the ~~three~~six months ended ~~March 30, 2024~~June 29, 2024.